 Otherwise the element has normal representation.

-Note: The DFDL parser shall not recursively parse the schema components inside a complex element when it has already established that the element occurrence is missing.
+Note: The DFDL parser SHALL NOT recursively parse the schema components inside a complex element when it has already established that the element occurrence is missing.

 Points of Uncertainty

 A point of uncertainty occurs in the data stream when there is more than one schema component that might occur at that point.
 Points of uncertainty can be nested.